DominikBatic/EndoViT/README.md

 wget -O ./pretraining/mae/ImageNet_pretrained_models/mae_pretrain_vit_base.pth https://dl.fbaipublicfiles.com/mae/pretrain/mae_pretrain_vit_base.pth
 ```
 **7) Run the pre-training**
-- By default we use wandb for logging in all scripts.
-If you wish to use it as well, plase make a [WandB account](https://wandb.ai/site).
+- By default, we use wandb for logging in all scripts.
+If you wish to use it as well, please make a [WandB account](https://wandb.ai/site).
-- Afterwards, log into your wandb account in the current shell, or alternatively set WANDB_API_KEY shell variable as your wandb authorization key which you can find [here](https://wandb.ai/authorize).
+- Afterwards, log into your wandb account in the current shell, or alternatively, set WANDB_API_KEY shell variable as your wandb authorization key which you can find [here](https://wandb.ai/authorize).
 - You can disable the logging, but you will need to do so in each script.

 a) Run Pre-training for Semantic Segmentation